xeokit/sdk/docs/INDEX.md

 ## Concepts

-The [WebViewer](./classes/webviewer_src.webviewer.html) class is the core component of xeokit-webviewer.
+The [WebViewer](./classes/webviewer_src.webviewer.html) class is the core component of
+@xeokit.
 The WebViewer has the following main components:

 - A [Scene](./classes/webviewer_src.scene.html) containing [SceneModels](./interfaces/webviewer_src.scene.html)
   and [SceneObjects](./classes/SceneObject.html), which define the geometry